 Bonus: UCAT Verbal Reasoning needs confidence

 The final tip for UCAT Verbal Reasoning is to have confidence in yourself.
-The answers to these question may not appear as black and white as the other sections.
-And often there is a degree of inference required to get to the answer.
-SoI i you have a gut instinct as to what the answer is but you can’t find it exactly in the text trust yourself and select that answer.
-You can always come back and review if you have time at the end.
-But trusting in yourself in that moment could save you lots of time that could make a large difference over the course of the test.
+The answers to these question may not appear as black and white as the other sections, as often there is a degree of inference required to get to the answer.
+So, here more than ever, trust your gut instinct when you you can’t find the answer exactly.
+You can always come back and review if you have time at the end, but trusting in yourself in that moment could save you lots of time that could make a large difference over the course of the test.
 Especially when you’re making those educated guesses.

-Remember, as with every UCAT section, there is no negative marking so make sure you do not leave and question blank.
-Even if you have no idea there is still a chance you may guess correctly and pick up an extra mark.
+Remember, as with every UCAT section, there is no negative marking so make sure you do not leave any question blank.
+Even if you have absolutely no idea there is still a 25% chance you may guess correctly and pick up an extra mark.